BHRIGHT Blog Competition: Legal Waivers And The Limits Of Non-Judicial Grievance Mechanisms In Business And Human Rights

 Myanmar has been on the centre stage of world politics with the recent coup seeing the military reclaim power on 1 February.

-Event: Climate Change and Business Policy.
+Event: Climate Change & Business Policy Panel.
+How should Australia respond?
 12 October 2021

-We bring together three experts in the field to develop policy recommendations capable of addressing this unsustainable situation.
+This event brings together three experts in the field to develop policy recommendations capable of addressing this unsustainable situation.
 Recommendations arising from the panel will be sent to PM Scott Morrison prior to the 2021 UN Climate Change Conference.
-Tuesday, 12 October 2021 at 1:00 PM – 2:30 PM AEDT

-Event: Global Business Ethics and COVID Vaccines.
+Event: International forum: Global Business Ethics and Covid-19 Vaccines.
 5 October 2021

-Addressing the global inequity of trials, intellectual property and distribution.
-Tuesday, 5 October 2021 at 6:00 PM – 7:30 PM AEDT
+The forum Addresses the global inequity of trials, intellectual property and distribution.

 Event: Making Native Title consent laws matter: a conversation with politicians about reform agendas.
 28 Sept 2021

-Launch of ‘First Peoples and Land Justice Issues in Australia’ Event - 17 March 2021
+Event: Launch of ‘First Peoples and Land Justice Issues in Australia’.
+17 March 2021

 We invite you to join Professor Julie Cogin, Deputy Vice-Chancellor and Vice-President, College of Business, RMIT University and the RMIT Business and Human Rights Centre for the launch of the report, "First Peoples and Land Justice Issues in Australia" on 17th March 2021 at 10.30am.